-Are millions of people all around the world really being microchipped whether they know it or not?
+Are millions of people all around the world really being microchipped?
 This video below says so and has us on the edge of our seats!

 According to this video microchips are being inserted into people’s bodies and then used in place of IDs, keys and cards.
 These implantable microchips — known as Radio Frequency Identification (RFID) chips.
 They are the size of a grain of rice and can quickly and easily be inserted under the skin.